How to Add Social Media Icons to an Email Signature

 Hover over the comment, click the three dots, and select Pin comment.
 It’s a simple way to highlight the kind of engagement you want to see everywhere else.

-Taking control of your Facebook comment section is a fundamental part of good social media management.
-By using the tools Facebook provides - from default permissions on your personal profile to the powerful Content Moderation features for Pages - you can create a safer, more positive, and more productive online space for yourself and your audience.
+Taking control of your Facebook comment section is a key part of good social media management.
+By using the tools Facebook provides - from default permissions on your personal profile to powerful Content Moderation features for Pages - you can create a safer, more positive, and more engaging online space for yourself and your audience.

-Managing those conversations across Facebook, Instagram, and other networks at once can still feel like a full-time job.
-That's why we built the unified inbox right into Postbase.
-Instead of opening five different apps to check for new messages and comments, our platform puts every DM and comment from all your accounts into one clean, organized feed.
-You can reply, hide, or assign conversations to teammates right there, which simplifies your workflow and ensures no important interaction ever gets missed.
+Managing these conversations across Facebook, Instagram, and other networks can still feel like a full-time job.
+That's why we built the unified inbox included in Postbase.
+Instead of opening multiple apps to check for new messages and comments, our platform consolidates all your DMs and comments into one organized feed.
+You can reply, hide, or assign conversations to teammates directly there, simplifying your workflow and ensuring no important interaction is missed.

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.